-From 1996-2002, Ms. Wassmer was a policy analyst with the Office of Management and Budget.
-At OMB, she also served as Special Assistant in the Office of Information and Regulatory Affairs, and was a Program Examiner.
+From 2004-2010, Wassmer held several senior positions within the FAA, including Deputy Assistant Administrator and Deputy Chief Financial Officer; Deputy Director of the Office of Budget; and Manager of Performance and Cost Analysis.
+Prior to that, she was a Senior Associate with the Carmen Group and worked in the Office of Capital Programs & Oversight for the Washington Metropolitan Area Transit Authority.
+From 1996-2002, Wassmer was a Policy Analyst at the Office of Management and Budget.
+At OMB, she also served as a Special Assistant in the Office of Information and Regulatory Affairs; and Program Examiner.
 In 1994, Wassmer worked in South Africa as a Research Assistant at the Development Bank of Southern Africa.

 She holds a Masters in Public Policy from Harvard University and Bachelors in Political Science from Bryn Mawr College.
-She resides in the District of Columbia.